sigmer/portaldocs/portal-sdk/generated/top-onboarding.md

 <a name="steps-to-portal-onboarding-pre-onboarding-checks-must-do-s"></a>
 ## Pre-Onboarding Checks - Must Do&#39;s

-1) As a partner team, please take a moment to understand the different branches we have in Azure portal.
+1) Before onboarding to Azure portal, please take a moment to understand the different repositories, branches and environments we have in Azure portal and **[SLAs](top-extensions-svc-lvl-agreements.md)** for onboarding.

+1) Azure portal onboarding involves 3 different repositories.
+Framework, Hosting Services and Alerting.

-2) Portal has Dev, Dogfood and Production Branches.
+2) Portal framework and hosting services have Dev, Dogfood and Production Branches.
 All changes to config files must be raised to Dev branch only.

+2) Dogfood config changes can only be applied to Dogfood environment and endpoints that are accessible only by Microsoft employees.

+2) Production config changes are applied to RC, Mpac, Preview and Production environments.

-3) Once a PR completes in Dev branch, the change gets deployed to Dogfood branch automatically and from Dogfood branch, the change is deployed to RC and Mpac stamps.
+3) Once a PR completes in Dev branch, the change gets merged to Dogfood branch automatically.

+3) From Dogfood branch, the change is deployed to RC, Mpac and Preview environments.

-4) Partners must validate all changes deployed in RC or Mpac thoroughly before cherry-picking the commit to Production branch.
+4) Partners must validate all changes deployed in framework branches of RC or Mpac thoroughly before cherry-picking the commit to Production branch.

+4) Partners must cherry-pick Hosting Service changes from Dev Branch to Production of Hosting Service for the hosting service change to be available to use in either Framework environments of RC, Mpac, Preview OR Production.

 5) Partners must onboard to all public and sovereign clouds at the same time and update the respective configs.

 6) **[Hide all assets](portalfx-assets.md#how-to-hide-your-asset-in-different-environments)** in sovereign clouds if you do not intend to show your experiences in those clouds.

+7) By onboarding to Azure portal you agree to keeping your extension up to date regularly with the latest supported SDK.
+You will recieve IcM alerts ranging from Sev-4 to Sev-2 if you fail to upgrade your SDK before required time limit.

+8) Portal SDK has a 120-day backward compatibility and we start firing alerts when the SDK age is 60days.
+Extension owners are responsible for any outages caused due to an aged SDK that is out of support.

+9) IcM Service/Team and feedback email address mentioned in the Portal config must be updated immediately if there is a change in these details or ownership transfer of the service.
+Failing to update these details will make the service orphaned services.

+10) Portal team reserves the right to remove any orphaned services from portal that cause services alerts or failures due to an unsupported SDK version or instability issues for the rest of the portal.

 <a name="steps-to-portal-onboarding-service-or-feature-deprecation-checks-must-do-s"></a>
 ## Service or Feature Deprecation Checks - Must Do&#39;s